Updated September 21, 2022

 - Cleaning materials and instructions are available for use in individual spaces/fixtures where needed.

-RATs can be used to reasonably confirm COVID19, but please note that a negative result on a RAT is not a definitive confirmation that you are not infected.
-If you are symptomatic and do not conduct two tests as noted below, you must self-isolate for five days.
+Rapid Antigen Tests (RATs) can be used to reasonably confirm COVID-19, but please note that a negative result on a RAT is not a definitive confirmation that you are not infected.
+If you are symptomatic you must follow the below isolation instructions, regardless of RAT results.
+RATs are available for student use at the Jean Royce, Endaayaan – Tkanónsote, and Victoria Hall front desks.

 If you take a RAT and have a negative result on the first test and are symptomatic, you should continue to isolate and do another test in 24-48 hours.
-If the second result is also negative and you have no symptoms, you can discontinue isolation 24 hours after your symptoms are improving (48 hours if your symptoms are gastrointestinal).
+If the second result is also negative, you can discontinue isolation 24 hours after your symptoms are improving (48 hours if your symptoms are gastrointestinal).

 If you Develop Symptoms of COVID-19